-Rewire is an online destination for young adults in their 20s and 30s who want to improve their lives and the world they’re living in.
+Rewire is a national publication for adults in their 20s and 30s who want to improve their lives and build a better and brighter future for all.

-We offer an ever-expanding library of articles and videos tackling the big issues faced by folks this age every day: What do I need to know before I move out?
-How can social media get me fired?
-How can I live an eco-friendlier lifestyle?
+We offer an ever-expanding library of articles and videos tackling the big issues faced by folks this age every day: How do I help a friend going through something really difficult?
+How does where I live reinforce structural racism?
+Why do I cry when I argue?
 When and why should I ask someone their pronouns?

 But wait, there's more!

-We work tirelessly with a small onsite staff and a team of contributors based around the United States to provide curious thinkers with authentic expert and fact-driven resources that fall into the following categories:
+We are a small staff that works with a team of contributors based around the United States to provide curious thinkers with authentic expert-informed and fact-driven resources that fall into the following categories:

 Our Future: What does it mean to be an engaged citizen?
 How is our world changing and what do you need to know to make your own impact?
 Here you'll find stories about democracy and culture, stories to inspire you and engage you as a global citizen.

 Work: Many career milestones take place in your twenties and thirties, and we provide content across the spectrum.
 From landing a job, to figuring out a career, we offer relatable experts with achievable advice and entrepreneurial success stories to spark your work ethic.

 Money: Whether your finances are cause for concern or celebration, we have insights to inform your budgeting and address the emotional baggage so often associated with our money.

 Living: What kind of lifestyle do you live?
 How can the choices you make today put you on a path for a better tomorrow?
 Inspired by the latest research, this category offers content about sustainable living, moves big and small, and offers profiles of remarkable folks to inspire.

 PBS is in our DNA, and so we also create content across all these categories in support of nationally broadcast or available-to-stream PBS programs we think our community wants and needs to know about.
 We want to help you rediscover — or discover for the first time — all that PBS has to offer you today.